xXerii/xXerii/README.md

-# Hello, I'm Ryzlab
+# Hello, I'm Ryzlan
 <a href="https://www.linkedin.com/in/ryzlan-afiq-bin-roslan-413305174/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I recently graduated from SIM - UOW Cyber Security, and am a very passionate person when it comes to technology and video games.

 ## Objective
 [Provide Objective - Remove this afterwards]]